GGP1/kure/README.md

 ### Key files

-Kure supports key files as well, where the user is required not only to provide the correct master password but also the path to the key file to access the information.

-The key from the file is combined with the password to encrypt the records.
+Key files are a [two-factor authentication](#two-factor-authentication) method but for the database, where the user is required not only to provide the correct password but also the path to the key file, which contains a **key** that is **combined with the password** to encrypt the records.

-Its usage is optional, the path to it could be set in configuration file or not (if it isn't specified, it will be requested every time you try to access the database).
+Using a key file is **optional**, as well as specifying the path to it in the configuration file (if it isn't, it will be requested every time you try to access the database).

-> It's safe to store the path to the key file in the configuration file if it's stored in an external device that must be plugged to log in.
+> It's safe to store the path to the key file in the configuration file only if it's stored in an external device that must be plugged to log in.

 ## Caveats and limitations